kclejeune/RegistrationBot/README.md

 ```bash
 python3 ~/RegistrationBot/bot.py
 ```
 DO NOT CLOSE THE TERMINAL WINDOW.
-Follow the instructions to enter your username, password (type carefully, you can't see the prompt for security reasons), and the semester you're registering for.
+Follow the instructions to enter your username, password (type carefully, you can't see the prompt for security reasons), and the semester you're registering for (i.e. registering for fall classes = f)
 That's it, good luck!